NehaDalmia/FaceGallery/README.md

 ##### 7. User Demo

-The user-homepage contains a link to this document which will help the user use and understand the functionalities of FaceGallery better to get the most out of their experience!
+The user-homepage contains a link to this document in the **User Guide button** which will help the user use and understand the functionalities of FaceGallery better to get the most out of their experience!

 ##### 8. Features Tab

-The features tab on the homepage highlights all the main functionalities of the web application so that the user can make an informed choice before signing up on the website.
+The **features tab** on the homepage highlights all the main functionalities of the web application so that the user can make an informed choice before signing up on the website.